15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 Happiness-4

 The opposite of financial security in today’s consumer-driven world is poverty.
-Most people would describe poverty as not having the money to pay for all the essentials most others can take for granted, such as food, clothing, and shelter.
+Most people would describe poverty as lacking the money to pay for the essentials others take for granted, such as food, clothing, and shelter.

 Poverty also means:

-• Not being able to participate in recreational activities
+• Being unable to participate in recreational activities

-• Not being able to send children on a day trip with their schoolmates or to a birthday party
+• Being unable to send children on a day trip with schoolmates or to a birthday party

-• Not being able to pay for medications for an illness.
+• Being unable to pay for essential medications

-Therefore, for these reasons, we have included your financial security as an important element of achieving real happiness in your life.
+For these reasons, we included financial security as an important element of achieving happiness.

 Top Quintile 2nd Quintile 3rd Quintile 4th Quintile 5th Quintile